 Some guys prefer to shave with a straight razor.
 They say it works better for them or makes them feel more like a man.
-But are there really advantages to straight razor shaving?
+But are there real advantages to straight razor shaving?

 At first, shaving with a straight razor can seem dangerous.
 And it can be if done incorrectly.
 After all, that unprotected razor blade is sharp enough to cut your throat or your wrists — or someone else’s.
 It’s not the right choice for the clumsy, the suicidal or the homicidal.

-But there are serious advantage to straight razor shaving as compared to shaving with one of those electric things or a so-called safety razor.
+But there are serious advantages to straight razor shaving compared to shaving with one of those electric things or a so-called safety razor.
 Here are a few:

 You get a better shave.
 You may not have to shave every day if you shave with a straight razor because the cut is closer and more accurate for the most experienced guys.
 When you shave with a straight razor, you’re getting the closest possible shave.
 If that’s important to you, it’s the only way to go.

 You can eliminate bumps and rashes.
 If you get razor burn, rashes or bumps, it’s often from clogged pores caused by dead skin cells that collect around improperly cut hairs.
 Straight razors help in two ways: they cut hair smoothly and completely — and they exfoliate the dead skin from your face more effectively.
 Cleaner cuts and less dead skin left on your face mean fewer bumps, less irritation and a better looking and feeling face.

 You save money in the long run.
 Although the best straight razor shaving kit is an investment in the beginning, you won’t be buying and throwing away razors anymore.
 Modern multi-blade razors are considered by many guys to be inferior to single blades anyway, and they certainly don’t come cheaply either.
 An open razor can be honed and maintained for years of use.